-Alberto Greco, Ph.D., is currently an Research Fellow of Bioengineering at the University of Pisa, Pisa, Italy.
-He received the Graduate degree in biomedical engineering and the Ph.D. degree in automatics, robotics, and bioengineering from the University of Pisa, Pisa, Italy, in 2010 and 2015, respectively.
-In 2014, He has been a Visiting Fellow at the University of Essex, U.K. His research interests include statistical biomedical signal processing, machine learning, physiological modeling, wearable systems for physiological monitoring and eye-tracking systems.
+Alberto Greco, PhD, is currently an assistant professor of Bioengineering at the University of Pisa, Pisa, Italy.
+He received a Graduate degree in biomedical engineering and a PhD degree in automatics, robotics, and bioengineering from the University of Pisa, Pisa, Italy, in 2010 and 2015, respectively.
+In 2014, He has been a Visiting Fellow at the University of Essex, U.K. His research interests include statistical biomedical signal processing, machine learning, physiological modelling, wearable systems for physiological monitoring and eye-tracking systems.
 Applications include the assessment of the autonomic nervous system and central nervous system, affective computing and the assessment of mood and consciousness disorders.
-He is author of several international scientific contributions in these fields published in peer-reviewed international journals, conference proceedings, and book.
+He is the author of several international scientific contributions in these fields published in peer-reviewed international journals, conference proceedings, and books.
 He has been involved in several European research projects.

 Department of Information Engineering